Special Education

 Earn a second major in elementary education or early childhood education.
 Qualified students may also take up to nine credit hours of graduate courses.

-The special education program is based on the Common Core of Knowledge and Skills of the Council for Exceptional Children and the Endorsement Standards of the North Dakota Educational Standards and Practices Board.
-Graduates are eligible for an endorsement in the area of intellectual disabilities.
+Meet the standards of the Council for Exceptional Children and the Endorsement Standards of the North Dakota Educational Standards and Practices Board.

 Program Information